mconiaris/michaelconiaris_november_2019/RESOURCES.md

 # RESOURCES

 ## TODO
+- Figure out how to add active tag to root.
 - Figure out how to incorporate span tag into Rails URL helper with boostrap.
 Read documentation. https://getbootstrap.com/docs/4.0/components/navbar/

 -  We detected that some binary dependencies required to